orangejuice/blog/data/activity/book-无缘社会-2014/record.en.md

 date: 2024-05-21 07:36:05+08:00
 douban:
   rating: 8.3
-  subtitle: Japan NHK Special Program Recording Group / 2014 / Shanghai
+  subtitle: Japanese NHK Special Program Recording Team / 2014 / Shanghai
     Translation Publishing House
 ---

-Via tw Bean Bean, losing connection with others is like a living lonely death.
-No one cares about you, and you can't play any role.
-In this case, is there a difference between being alive and dead?
-Does it not differ from having disappeared as a person?
-So, I think verifying whether we are connected to others is confirming our existence. -- 'Disconnected Society'
+Via Twitter user Dou Xiaodou, losing connection with others feels like a living solitary death.
+No one cares about you, nor can you play any role.
+In that case, whether alive or dead, isn't it all the same?
+Isn't this the same as having already disappeared?
+Therefore, I believe that verifying whether you have connections with others is the same as confirming your own existence.
+— From “Society without Connections”